xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 ### User Authentication in PgBouncer

-There are a few different ways to authenticate users in PgBouncer.
+There are multiple ways to authenticate users in PgBouncer.

 #### Authentication File

-Authentication file contains the list of known roles and their password hash (a.k.a. `auth_file`).
+The authentication file (also known as the `auth_file`) contains the list of known roles and their password hash.

 There are two approaches for configuring it.